Our Journey to Success.

 While Al was just beginning to realize the need and potential for specialized insurance services for the carnival industry, William Ralph Wilkerson Jr. (Ralph) was attending the University of Missouri.
 Shortly before the start of World War II and fresh out of college, Ralph affiliated with Al on a trial basis to learn the insurance business and ascertain whether he would be interested in making it a lifetime career.
 Their partnership was christened, and Haas & Wilkerson Insurance was born in 1939.

 Subsequently, Ralph entered military service and was discharged at the end of World War II.
-In 1946, shortly after Ralph’s return from the war, Al Haas had $27,000 in Outdoor Showmen’s insurance premiums on the books—20 carnival accounts and a staff of two.
-Haas and Wilkerson recognized that a concentrated effort on this particular class of business could yield a good future.
-To that end, they focused on the development of the carnival insurance business.
-By 1952 they had developed a gross premium volume of $243,000.
-Some of the early customers were Sol’s Liberty Shows, Jack Ruback, Reynolds and Wells, L.J.
+In 1946, shortly after Ralph’s return from the war, Al had $27K in Outdoor Showmen’s insurance premiums on the books—20 carnival accounts and a staff of two.
+The two owners recognized that a concentrated effort on this particular class of business could yield a good future.
+So, they focused on the development of the carnival insurance business and, by 1952, they had developed a gross premium volume of $243K.
+Some of the early clients were Sol’s Liberty Shows, Jack Ruback, Reynolds and Wells, L.J.
 Heth Shows, O.C.
 Buck Shows, and Art B. Thomas.
 In 1954, Haas & Wilkerson, Inc., was organized as a legal corporation.

 Growth and Expansion

-During the early 1950s, the company frequently competed for business against Rogers Wohlberg.
-Wohlberg was extremely active and well respected in the carnival business.
+During the early ‘50s, Haas & Wilkerson Insurance frequently competed for business against Rogers Wohlberg, who was very active and well respected in the carnival business.
 In 1955, the two came together and consolidated their respective activities of writing insurance in the carnival field under the name of Haas Wilkerson Wohlberg.